Raku/Documentable/README.md

 If specified, "kind" files will be written for `syntax` and `routine`.

-#### --manage

-Flag to sort the Language page in sections, as described in [language-order-control.json](resources/language-order-control.json).

 #### -a, --all

 Equivalent to `-p -s -i -t`.